basysKom/basyskom_toolbox/023_tool.use_categorized_logging.md

 ## Implementation effort

-Minimal to Medium depending on how the categories are structured
+Minimal to medium depending on how the categories are structured.

 ## Applicability